The Cod Wars CLE

 - The diplomatic conflicts with the United Kingdom

-- The legal framework governing territorial seas and exclusive economic zones
+- The legal framework governing exclusive fishery zones and exclusive economic zones

 The Cod Wars in Images